ogasukegit/andC/readme.md

-# AndC Website front-end
+# AndC Website

-This is the front-end code for the AndC company website.
-This was developed on PHP to make use of templating and component includes, but there is no other back-end code.
-This is intended to be connected to a backend like a CMS.
+This is the code for the AndC company website.
+This was developed on PHP to make use of templating and component includes, and uses very minimal back-end code (no proper routing or controller logic).
+Routing is currently handled in the .htaccess file.
+This code is intended to be connected to a proper backend like a CMS.

----

-### IMPORTANT NOTES
-- Please remove the temporary data that is hard-coded in some of the views.
-- Please set the path to the assets directory in settings.php.
-- Other website settings can be found in settings.php, such as enabling/disabling the product page modal.

 ---